1996 Spanish government formation: Initial positions

-Ahead of the 1996 Spanish general election, the People's Party (PP) under José María Aznar had hoped to secure a "sufficient majority" of seats in the Congress of Deputies: a parliamentary plurality close enough an absolute majority—set at 176 seats—to be able to govern alone.
-The election, however, saw an unexpectedly close result as the PP underperformed opinion poll expectations, falling 20 seats short of an overall majority in the Congress and leading the ruling Spanish Socialist Workers' Party (PSOE) of Prime Minister Felipe González by barely 1.2 percentage points and 15 seats, the smallest victory of a party in a Spanish election up to that point since the country's transition to democracy.
-This left the peripheral nationalist Convergence and Union (CiU) and the Basque Nationalist Party (PNV)—both of which had been very critical of the PP's perceived centralist platform during the electoral campaign—as the likely kingmakers together with Canarian Coalition (CC), which had offered to support the party coming out on top if it supported its "non-negotiable" proposals for the Canary Islands.
+Ahead of the 1996 Spanish general election, the People's Party (PP) under José María Aznar had hoped to secure a "sufficient majority" of seats in the Congress of Deputies: a parliamentary plurality close enough an absolute majority (set at 176 seats) to be able to govern alone.
+The election, however, saw an unexpectedly close result as the PP underperformed opinion poll expectations, falling 20 seats short of an overall majority in the Congress and leading the ruling Spanish Socialist Workers' Party (PSOE) of Prime Minister Felipe González by 1.2 percentage points and 15 seats, the smallest margin victory of a party in a Spanish election up to that point since 1977.
+This left the peripheral nationalist Convergence and Union (CiU) and the Basque Nationalist Party (PNV)—both of which had been very critical of the PP's perceived centralist platform during the electoral campaign—as the likely kingmakers.
+Additionally, Canarian Coalition (CC) had offered to support the party coming out on top if it supported its "non-negotiable" proposals for the Canary Islands.

 The discussed outcomes in light of the election results were: